Defund the police: Social scientists in 2020

-Sociologist Rashawn Ray, writing for the Brookings Institution, states that much of what police do is misaligned with their skillset and training, and suggests that a reduction in their workload would increase their ability to solve violent crimes.
-He further states: One consistent finding in the social science literature is that if we really want to reduce crime, education equity and the establishment of a work infrastructure is the best approach.
+Sociologist Rashawn Ray, writing for the Brookings Institution, stated that much of what police do was misaligned with their skillset and training, and suggests that a reduction in their workload would increase their ability to solve violent crimes.
+He further stated: One consistent finding in the social science literature is that if we really want to reduce crime, education equity and the establishment of a work infrastructure is the best approach.
 A study using 60 years of data found that an increase in funding for police did not significantly relate to a decrease in crime.
 Throwing more police on the street to solve a structural problem is one of the reasons why people are protesting in the streets.
 Defunding police—reallocating funding away from police departments to other sectors of government—may be more beneficial for reducing crime and police violence.